Texas governor directs state agencies to investigate some transgender medical treatments as ‘child abuse’ - The Boston Globe

 In August, the Department of Family and Protective Services began to recognize certain gender-affirming surgeries as “child abuse” after receiving pressure from the governor, the Texas Tribune reported.

-Texas is among several states that have attempted to restrict the treatments for transgender youths, along with limits to bathroom access and participation in sports.
-In April, Arkansas legislators passed the country's first law banning gender-affirming treatments for minors.
-This month, South Dakota Republican Gov. Kristi Noem signed a bill that bans transgender girls and college-aged women from participating in female sports, joining nine other states that have passed such a ban, The Post reported.
+Texas is among several states that have attempted to restrict treatments for transgender youths, along with limits to bathroom access and participation in sports.
+In April, Arkansas legislators passed the country’s first law banning gender-affirming treatments for minors.
+This month, South Dakota Republican Governor Kristi Noem signed a bill that bans transgender girls and college-aged women from participating in female sports, joining nine other states that have passed such a ban, the Post reported.

 Advertisement